Bike The Andes

 Day at leisure to explore Cuzco.
 Tonight enjoy a special dinner to farewell the Andes.

 You will be transferred to the airport.

-For those returning to NZ , depart on LAN Airlines to Lima with a connection via Santiago to Auckland where you would arrive on Thursday.
+For those returning to NZ , depart on LATAM Airlines to Lima with a connection via Santiago to Auckland where you would arrive 2 days later.
 Alternatively you can fly to Lima for a connection to Buenos Aires for a stopover before returning to NZ.